Log Out

 Chief Information Bureau”

 For bathing, there was a bathhouse in a separate building and this was considered to be the best thing about the camp.
 There were three concrete pools and 22 showers.
 The pools were ten feet square with one pool containing hot water while the other two pools had cool water.
 The hot water came from a small heating plant in a nearby building.
-The enlisted POWs could bath every other day, but they had to wash off outside the polls, rinse off, and after doing this they were allowed in the pools.
+The enlisted POWs could bathe every other day, but before they could bathe, they had to wash off outside the pools and rinse off.
+After doing this they were allowed in the pools.
 No heat was provided for the bathroom during the winter.

 The mess hall was used only as a kitchen and bakery.
 Cooking was done in large caldrons and baking in three ovens.
 Meals were the same every day.
 For breakfast, they had cornmeal mush and a bun.
 Lunch was an hour long and consisted of maize and beans, and dinner was beans and a bun.
 The food was carried to each factory in buckets and given out to the POWs.
 The POWs had three meals a day.
 The food was good, but the POWs did not receive enough.
 Breakfast was always a cornmeal mush, soybean or maize, vegetable soup, and a bun.
 The buns were made of cornmeal and wheat flour.
 There was no rice and meat was provided once every two months.
 The vegetables came from the farm kept by the POWs with the excess vegetables stored in a cellar for future use.
 Water came from a well, but it had to be boiled for use.
-Since they were underfed, the POWs trapped wild dogs to supplement their meals which were mostly soy beans that usually came in the form of soup.
-They continued to trap dogs until, while marching to work, they saw one eating a dead Chinese.
-Rations were cut when in 1945 with the arrival of the POWs from the Oryoku Maru.
-After liberation, it was found that the camp warehouse had enough food to feed the POWs for three months.
+Since they were underfed, the POWs trapped wild dogs to supplement their meals of soybeans which usually came in the form of soup.
+They continued to trap dogs until - while marching to work - they saw a dog eating the corpse of a dead Chinese.

 His parents received a postcard from him written in February 1943 that they received in September.
 He wrote, “I am still alive and in fairly good health.
 Had some small attacks of indigestion, some flu this winter but have been very fortunate.
 Also managed to dodge flying missiles.
 It was pretty cold here this winter but we were given nice clothes and a fairly warm barracks.